 Archaeologists address the same questions posed by socio-cultural anthropologists.
 But, they focus heavily on the materiality of social life.
 They use creative approaches to document and interpret the material remains of human activities.
 They also investigate spatial distribution and patterns of development through time.
 Archaeologists don't just scrape away at layers of dirt, but often use chemistry, geology, and remote sensing techniques to gather data.
 Historical archaeologists also use written records and oral histories to complement the findings they unearth.

-Biological Anthropology seeks to understand biological and biocultural similarities and differences among populations of nonhuman primates, extinct human ancestors, and modern humans.
+Biological Anthropologists study the biological and biocultural evolution of humans.
+They compare populations of nonhuman primates, extinct human ancestors, and modern humans.
 This type of study may shed light on human culture, communication, society, and behavior.
-Such efforts may range from studies of great ape foraging or modeling the evolution of technology and language, to researching pathologies observed in human skeletal remains or study of genetic markers allowing us to infer how populations may have diverged and merged through time.
-A key concern within this subfield is exploring the relationship among genes, behavior, and environment in order to understand the consequences - both historically and in the present day - of genetic determinist theories.
+Some biological anthropologists use computers to model the evolution of technology and language.
+Others research diseases observed in human skeletal remains.
+Genetic studies allow us to infer how populations may have diverged and merged through time.
+Many biological anthropologists explore the relationship among genes, behavior, and environment.
+They want to understand the consequences - both historically and in the present day - of genetic determinist theories.

 Linguistic Anthropologists study one of the most fundamental aspects of human society: communication.
 Some linguist anthropologists use techniques associated with socio-cultural approaches, like participant observation, to explore forms of communication.
 Others look at the human capacity to create and understand language and other modes of communication.
 At W&M, students can take linguistics classes through the Linguistics Program.

 As with most classifications, these four subfields are a bit of a simplification and research agendas often cross-cut the subfields.
 Some anthropologists call themselves "applied anthropologists" since they directly relate anthropological research to specific problems.